crigroup/optitrack/README.md

 ```
 You might want to add that line to your `~/.bashrc`

-Try the following commands (one per terminal) to start a joint trajectory example:
+Try the following commands (one per terminal):
 ```
 $ roslaunch optitrack optitrack_pipeline.launch
 $ rostopic echo /optitrack/rigid_bodies